amilcar-sr/JustifiedTextView/README.md

 ##Download jar or aar

 I tried to upload the library to maven... but I just got confused and messed up the repo and other stuff... so, take the jar or the aar!
-(If some of you can provide an useful guide tu upload libraries to maven, I'd appreciate it).
+(If someone can provide an useful guide tu upload libraries to maven, I'd appreciate it).

 - [JText (jar)](https://github.com/amilcar-sr/JText/blob/master/jtext.jar)
 - [JText (aar)](https://github.com/amilcar-sr/JText/blob/master/JTextLibrary/JTextLibrary.aar)